 - Resume Length – As much as possible, your resume should be straightforward.
 Make it two pages as the maximum length, though one page is highly preferred.

-- Layout – When it comes to layout, whatever means of organized section you decide, just make sure that each sections are of the same layout or format.
+- Layout – When it comes to layout, whatever means of an organized section you decide, just make sure that each section is the same layout or format.
 Resume format templates showcase the best ways to do this.

 - Font and Size – Preferred font style to use should always be Times New Roman, Arial, or Calibri.
 However similar font is also preferred.
 Avoid using fancy fonts as this may be difficult to read.